tbensky/PrologScheduling/README.md

 termination condition, some data structure that even models a "room full of classes," etc.

-As [Triska](https://www.metalevel.at/prolog) pointed out, if you've wandered over to Prolog, it's probably because you have a difficult problem to solve.
-Likely with a large phase-space to explore.
+As [Triska](https://www.metalevel.at/prolog) pointed out, if you've wandered over to Prolog, it's probably because you know you have a difficult problem to solve, likely with a large phase-space to explore.
  You're looking at Prolog because even at the start, you are already stuck on what to do.
 You maybe don't see an easy route in a procedural language.
+It you write some code that will find a solution for you, it'll kind of feel like "magic."

+Prolog, at minimum, makes searching large phase-spaces at least plausible, and the implementation may eveb be easier on you.

+Likely in your procedural
-Prolog, at minimum, makes searching the large space plausible, and may even make the implementation easier on you.
-In your procedural language, all you can think of is `for(i=0;i<1000000000;i++)`, which you already know won't really work.
+language, all you can think of is `for(i=0;i<1000000000;i++)`, which you already know won't really work.
+Prolog will also be confronted with the "1000000000," but knows how to prune it down into something more tractable.

 # Prolog and Scheduling: Getting Started